What’s the Difference Between a Contested and Uncontested Divorce in Colorado?

 A contested divorce is when spouses are unable to agree on the terms and conditions of their separation and must present their different positions to a judge.
 He or she can issue court-mandated orders for child and spousal support, allocation of parental responsibilities, and distribution of marital property and debts.
 For many couples, allowing a judge to make the final decision for their divorce can be a frightening thought.
 This is entirely understandable as your family's future is on the line, and the judge is a stranger to you.

-At Knies, Helland & McPherson, our divorce attorneys will help you settle your disputes outside of the courtroom through divorce mediation.
+At Knies, Helland & McPherson, our attorneys will help you settle your disputes outside of the courtroom through divorce mediation.
 However, we know that sometimes conflict is unavoidable, and our team is here to help.
 Having an experienced team who knows the local laws, court, and bench will be advantageous.
 We have years of success in the courtroom and will fight for your rights.

 Knies, Helland & McPherson is here to partner with you for a successful future.
-Schedule a consultation with our Colorado Springs divorce lawyers today by calling us at (719) 626-8530.
+Schedule a consultation with our Colorado Springs lawyers today by calling us at (719) 626-8530.